Anambra Basin: Energy resources

-The basin harbours the largest deposit of coal and lignite in Nigeria.
+The basin harbours the largest deposit inland crude oil, natural gas, coal, lignite in Nigeria.
 Coal mining in Nigeria started in Enugu within the basin.
 Albert Kitson discovered coal in 1909 at the Udi Ridge, Enugu; turning the region into a strategic British business area.
 Some of the coal mines operated in Enugu included Ogbete, Ribadu, Onyeama, Okaba and Okpara.

-The Anambra Basin could be next to the Niger Delta basin in hydrocarbon potentials.
-In addition to coal, the basin holds an estimated gas potential in the region of 10 trillion cubic feet.
-The gas reserse is estimated with more than 1000 trillion cubic feet as it remains untapped The Ugwuoba gas fields near Awka, and Igbariam gas fields near Onitsha - an economic hub in the region, contain some of the successfully explored gas wells in the basin.
+The Anambra Basin is a promising inland hydrocarbon energy hub in Africa and holds Nigeria’s Gas future as many believe it is the next Niger Delta basin in hydrocarbon potentials.
+In addition to coal, the basin holds potential in Crude oil and Natural gas.
+Industry experts believe that crude oil quantity is over 15 billion barrels while natural gas stand at 120 trillion cubic feet as it remains untapped The Ugwuoba gas fields near Awka, and Igbariam gas fields near Onitsha - an economic hub in the region, contain some of the successfully explored gas wells in the basin.
 Some of the wells by Shell/BP in the basin include Igbariam-1 and Ajire-1.
 There are also Akukwa-1 and Akukwa-2 operated between 1938 – 1939 in Ugwuoba.
 Crude oil deposits have also been reported in some parts of Anambra Basin, with estimated 50 or more billion barrels in reserves.